 c = speed of light, i.e., 3.8 x 108 m/s

-Since Δm for alpha particles is 0.0304 u (unit), so this gives us the binding energy of a nucleon as 28.3 MeV.
+Since Δm for alpha particles is 0.0304 u (unit), this gives us the binding energy of a nucleon as 28.3 MeV.

 So far we have been studying that a neutron is not a stable particle residing in an atom, but it can be used in nuclear reactions and scientific analysis.
 Protons and neutrons consist of three quarks.
 The proton has two up quarks, which is the lightest of all quarks and a major constituent/portion of matter and a type of elementary/fundamental particle and one down quark, which is the second lightest quark, while a neutron is composed of one up quark and two down quarks.

-These up and down quarks composed protons and neutrons are an integral part of the atomic nucleus because they cannot persist as independent nucleons.
+These up and down quarks composed of protons and neutrons are an integral part of the atomic nucleus because they cannot persist as independent nucleons.
 The atomic nucleus holds the nucleons with a strong force of attraction.
-However, when the force is broken, a lot of power is generated and that power is termed as nuclear energy which is similar to what we use in the production of nuclear bombs.
+However, when the force is broken, a lot of power is generated and that power is termed nuclear energy which is similar to what we use in the production of nuclear bombs.

 Composition of Nucleus: The nucleus is made up of protons and neutrons that are collectively called nucleons.